 Overview of The Model 130

-The Acorn stairlift is the most common lift we see in homes.
-The manufacture, originally from the UK began selling stairlifts in the United States in early 90’s and has become one of the largest distributors of stair lifts in the market.
-The Acorn 130 is what we would refer to as an entry level model made for moderate use.
+The Acorn 130 stairlift is the most common lift we see in homes and is what we would refer to as an entry-level model made for moderate use.
+The manufacturer, originally from the UK began selling stairlifts in the United States in the early ’90s and has become one of the largest distributors of stair lifts in the market.

 The overall appearance of the lift is good and will fit nicely into most homes with its tan color upholstery and light color of the mechanical covers.
 The rail or track is on the slightly wider side at 5-1/2″ but still leaves plenty of room for anyone else using the stairs.
 Our recommended minimum width of stairs for installation of this lift is 32″ and preferably 34-36″

-One thing to note about the track on the Acorn 130 is the exposed gear rack on the face or top of the rail.
-While this isn’t a huge deal it gives the lift more of a mechanical look and can cause service related issues.
-One of our favorite features is the ability to operate the lift from either control located at end of the armrest.
+One thing to note about the track on the Acorn 130 and T700 models is the exposed gear rack on the face or top of the rail.
+While this isn’t a huge deal it gives the lift more of a mechanical look and can cause service-related issues.
+The rail should always be kept clean and visually inspected.
+One of our favorite features is the ability to operate the lift from either control located at the end of the armrest.
 Most lifts will just have one control switch on a single armrest.
 The extra control switch is particularly useful for a person with limited mobility in one hand.

 The most common issue we see on this lift is batteries, which is typical for most stairlifts.
 Inevitably someone will leave the lift off the charging station or the batteries will just run low over time and need to be replaced.
-This is something that should only be done an experienced stairlift technician.
-Contact us for service in the MD, N.VA and DC area at 866-721-6004.
+Testing and replacing the batteries is something that should only be done by an experienced stairlift technician.
+Contact us for service in the MD, N.VA, and DC area.
 Live in another location check our service areas for availability.